adas2/algo-practice/gopractice/PROBLEMS.md

 17. Dangerous Script (see regexp_fun.md)
 18. First missing positive element in an array [LC #41]
 19. Find median from a stream of data (2 heap version) [LC #]
+20. Kth element using quickselect in O(n) average case